 - They are entitled to a visa (if necessary);

-- They can pay for visa (if necessary) travel and other au pair expenses;
+- They can pay for a visa (if necessary), travel, and other au pair expenses;

 - They have a clear criminal record.

-Au pairs from the EU or an EFTA country do not need an visa.
+Au pairs from the EU or an EFTA country do not need a visa.
 Au pairs from countries not belonging to the European Union or EFTA countries need a visa to work as an au pair in Spain.
 They need to apply for it at the Spanish embassy in their home country.
-The type of visa the participants need depends on their citizenship, because there is no official Au Pair program in Spain and therefore there is no specific visa.
-Do not forget that the visa process might take a couple of weeks.
-Note: Applicants from Latin America cannot apply for a visa to become an au pair in Spain, because Spanish can not be the first language of the au pair.
+The type of visa the participants need depends on their citizenship because there is no official au pair program in Spain and therefore there is no specific visa.
+The visa process may take a few weeks to be completed.
+Note: Applicants from Latin America cannot apply for a visa to become an au pair in Spain because Spanish can not be the first language of the au pair.